eziur/Video-Timestamper/README.md

 # VOD Labeler
 Tool to help creators label sections and timestamp important moments on their VODs instead of having to spend hours reviewing footage and then going back to find clips while editing

-View video chapters with VLC Player
+View video chapters with VLC Player.

+To run:
+- Run the gui.py file

 Requires
 - Whisper (Audio to Text transcription)